NexGen Academy

 Picture

-Gear types, left to right: Compound Gear Train, Worm Gear, Rack & Pinion
+Gear types: Compound Gear Train, Worm Gear, Rack & Pinion

 Picture